 We all have stuff and sometimes that stuff gets in the way or causes distress.
 We will work together to help put things in a place where emotions are more manageable and you can get back to living a full, uninterrupted life.
-My interactive practice utilizes an individualized blended approach of Person-Centered, Cognitive-Behavioral, Interpersonal, Brief Counseling, and Gestalt therapies.
-I like to use humor too, because sometimes, it’s the best therapy and helps to reset perspectives.
-In a non-judgmental, positive environment we will work through emotions, perceptions, and challenges that may be impeding you from living your best life.
+My interactive practice utilizes an individualized blended approach of Cognitive-Behavioral, Interpersonal, and EMDR Therapies.

-The Counseling Center for Women & Children is dedicated to providing high-quality professional counseling services to older children and adults.
+The Counseling Center for Women is dedicated to providing high-quality professional counseling services to adults.

 We can’t change what has occurred in the past, but we will work together to find closure, acceptance, and balance in the present.

 What is Therapy and What Can I Expect?

 Psychotherapy or counseling aims to help individuals cope with a variety of emotional challenges.
 Through engaging in treatment, clients learn more about themselves and what may be causing certain symptoms like anxiety, or depression.
 When working with a therapist, you’ll learn positive ways to manage certain feelings, situations, or life challenges.
 Anyone feeling overwhelmed or finding it difficult to cope with feelings may benefit from therapy.